gustafholmer/restful-server/README.md

 # restfulServer
-Final project in a web development course focusing on learning how to develop the backend of web apps.
+Final project in a web development course focusing on learning how to develop the backend of webapps.
 The project goal was to create a backend architecture for a university room information app.

 # Author: Gustaf Holmer